joshuajnoble/Totem/README.md

 You must select the following addons when creating a new project

-ofxDepthStreamCompression
+- ofxDepthStreamCompression
-ofxEchoCancel
+- ofxEchoCancel
-ofxGStreamer
+- ofxGStreamer
-ofxGstRTP
+- ofxGstRTP
-ofxGui
+- ofxGui
-ofxNetwork
+- ofxNetwork
-ofxNice
+- ofxNice
-ofxOsc
+- ofxOsc
-ofxSnappy
+- ofxSnappy
-ofxXmlSettings
+- ofxXmlSettings
-ofxXMPP
+- ofxXMPP

-Editing OF:

-There is a conflict with using GStreamer on 0.8.4 with the core.
-You must comment out a line in the Quicktime Library : libs/quicktime/include/Processes.h